awsdocs/aws-java-developer-guide/doc_source/prog-services-sts.rst

        .. code-block:: java

-          AWSSecurityTokenServiceClient sts_client = new AWSSecurityTokenServiceClientBuilder().standard().build();
+          AWSSecurityTokenService sts_client = new AWSSecurityTokenServiceClientBuilder().standard().withEndpointConfiguration(new AwsClientBuilder.EndpointConfiguration("sts-endpoint.amazonaws.com", "signing-region")).build()

-       When creating the client with no arguments, the default credential provider chain is used to retrieve credentials.
+       When creating the client with no arguments (:code:`AWSSecurityTokenServiceClient sts_client = new AWSSecurityTokenServiceClientBuilder().standard().build();`), the default credential provider chain is used to retrieve credentials.
 You can provide a specific credential provider if you want.
 For more information, see Providing AWS Credentials in the AWS SDK for Java.